 If you’re looking for a family vacation that leaves lasting memories long after you’ve returned home, you can’t look past family volunteering abroad.
-Volunteering abroad is the best way to experience a new country and immerse your family in a different culture, all while giving back to a community abroad.
+Volunteering abroad as a family is the best way to experience a new country and immerse your family in a different culture, all while giving back to a community abroad.

 How to plan the best family volunteer vacation